 Inflow concentrations of total phosphorus to the Everglades National Park through Taylor Slough and the Coastal Basins are compared to the 11 ppb limit at the end of each water year using data from both the old (S175, S332, S18C) and new (S174, S332D, S18C) combinations of structures (Figure 8).
-The bars in Figure 8 represent the flow-weighted mean total phosphorus concentrations from S332, S175 and S18C for water years 1989 through 2002.
-The diamond point values for water years 1999 through 2004 represent the new combination of structures.
+The bars in Figure 9 represent the flow-weighted mean total phosphorus concentrations from S332, S175 and S18C for water years 1989 through 2002.
+The diamond point values for water years 1999 through 2003 represent the new combination of structures.
 Figure 9 presents the 12-month moving average and individual sampling event flow-weighted mean total phosphorus concentrations at the S174, S332D and S18C structures.
-Because of the extreme low flow values, several sampling event composite concentrations were higher than usual during May through July, 2004.